 I understand that the control isn’t amazing due to being medium flexible which can make it feel inconsistent at times.
 Drop shots can be tricky and require extra control, especially during longer playing sessions.

-It’s easy to work the mid-court and defense because the racket is fast but net shots need a bit of extra control.
 Overall, this racket is fast and easy to use but you might prefer one of the newer rackets on this list instead.

-6. Yonex Astrox 77 Pro (the outlier worth a look)
+6. The almost-even-balanced-joker: Yonex Astrox 77 Pro

-Lengthy forehand clears were easy, and I felt more in control with drop shots compared to my previous, very head heavy racket.
+Lengthy forehand clears were easy, and I felt more in control with drop shots compared to my previous, very head-heavy racket.
 Mid-court duels with flat drives felt easy along with blocking smashes and net shots.

 These are the six attractive weapons if you’re looking for an even balanced badminton racket to help your game.
 Next, let’s look at which type of player and playing style tend to best suit this racket type.

-The hidden power of even balance rackets and all around players
+The hidden power of even balance rackets and all-around players

-Middle of the road rackets are often overlooked compared to head heavy or head light rackets as they appear to have no special attributes, just like the equivalent player type.
+Middle-of-the-road rackets are often overlooked compared to head-heavy or head-light rackets as they appear to have no special attributes, just like the equivalent player type.

 We tend to love the idea of 2D player types like movie characters who have their signature move and are amazing at that but little else.